 True Story Theater is a precious creative family.
 Because we rehearse by hearing each others’ personal stories and playing them back, we get to know each other deeply.
 I wake up each day grateful to be part of this loving and generous group.

 Are you looking to do creative improvisational theatre or music with heart?
 To work with communities who often don’t have their experiences honored?

-Come audition to join our Boston-area ensemble.
+Check our our Boston-area ensemble and let us know if you would like to auditon.
 We perform Playback Theatre for community-based organizations, honoring stories told by audience members.